- Code ENVS2025

 This course cannot be entirely adjusted for remote particpation in Sem 1 2021 and will include on-campus activities.

-This course introduces students to fundamental aspects of Indigenous relationships to lands, waters and cultural sites.
-It will provide students with an overview of holistic Indigenous perspectives about the natural environment, their knowledge systems and understandings of it, as well as the legal and policy frameworks of the settler society which frame Indigenous opportunities to actively engage in cultural and natural resource management.
-It will explore areas of contestation and collaboration between Indigenous natural resources users and other Australians through a series of case studies of land and water management, and will include an opportunity for fieldwork on country learning to understand more about Indigenous knowledge and understandings of country.
-The course will also provide students with an opportunity to consider how to engage successfully with Indigenous peoples in many land or natural resource management issues.
+This course introduces students to fundamental aspects of Indigenous relationships to lands, waters and cultural sites in Australia and internationally.
+It will provide students with an overview of Indigenous perspectives about the natural environment, knowledge systems and practices, as well as the settler state legal and policy frameworks which often obstruct Indigenous opportunities to actively engage in cultural and natural resource management.
+These areas of contestation and collaboration between Indigenous and non-Indigenous natural resources users are explored through a series of land and water management case studies and an examination of a range of theories on the topic.
+The course will also provide students with an opportunity to strengthen self-reflexive practices that are essential in engaging with Indigenous knowledge in many natural resource management issues.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand Indigenous perspectives and knowledge systems in relation to land, waters, natural resources and cultural heritage, and explain how these may vary from western scientific perspectives, and what is required to bring both systems into play in land, sea and natural resource management.
+- Develop an appreciation of Indigenous aspirations, perspectives and knowledge systems in relation to lands, waters, plants, animals, natural resources and cultural heritage, and explain how these may vary from western scientific, legal and managerial perspectives.

 If you do not meet the requisites for this course, it may be possible to receive a permission code.
 If you are prompted for a permission code on ISIS, please request one online via the following form.